All Episodes

 He may have a point there, but he doesn't know it.

-Now I remember that, and Kennedy did captivate the country, but not like JFK.
+Now, I remember that and Kennedy did captivate the country, but not like JFK.

 These guys are reliving Camelot here.

-They're trying to rebirth Camelots, what's going on?
+They're trying to rebirth Camelot.

 He is a masterful organizer.

-I believe President elect Obama is going to have to get everyone involved because the job of helping him is not just with his cabinet or Congress.
+I believe President-elect Obama is going to have to get everyone involved because the job of helping him is not just with his cabinet or Congress.

 The job of helping this nation out of its condition is a responsibility that everyone has something to do about.